 Can I try eSpark in my classroom?

 Yes!
-Teachers can sign up for a free account of eSpark here.
+Teachers can sign up for a free eSpark account here.

 What's the difference between eSpark Lite and eSpark Premium?